pushmix/laravel-web-notification/README.md

 }
 ```

-Full example of push method with all available parameters.
+The full example of the `push` method with all available parameters.

 ```php
 <?php